-- 5. When the agency work employment contract ends, a transition period of 4 weeks applies, within which the agency worker must leave the accommodation he rents from the employment agency.
+5. When the agency work employment contract ends, a transition period of 4 weeks applies, within which the agency worker must leave the accommodation he rents from the employment agency.
 The rent remains at most equal to the rent during the employment.
-The agency worker pays the rent on a weekly basis. - 6.
-A reasonable term in the event of an agency work employment contract with an agency clause in any case applies if the employment agency at least observes the periods as referred to in Article 15, paragraph 2 of the collective agreement.
+The agency worker pays the rent weekly and he cannot be required to pay the rent in advance.